Who are we?

 The territory of the Sanctuary

-A huge marine space
+A huge marine area

 Périmètre du sanctuaire.